-Several ASOPs currently address various aspects of the pricing of life insurance and annuity products.
+As summarized in the document, Applicability Guidelines for Actuarial Standards of Practice, current ASOPs address various aspects of the pricing of life insurance and annuity products.
 Examples include the following:

-This draft ASOP, when and if adopted by the ASB as a final standard, supplements the guidance provided by existing ASOPs and provides guidance to actuaries providing actuarial services related to the pricing of life insurance and annuity products.
+This draft ASOP supplements the guidance provided by existing ASOPs and provides guidance to actuaries providing actuarial services related to the pricing of life insurance and annuity products.

 Most life insurance and annuity products provide multi-year guarantees in the form of a fixed premium, guaranteed benefits, or limits on the ability of the company to change future premiums, fees, or benefits.
 In these situations, the company must commit to the price before the product is sold and may have to honor that commitment for a lifetime.
-It is critical that the actuarial analyses supporting that commitment meet accepted standards.
+The decision to offer a life insurance or annuity product at a certain price represents a long-term commitment.
+It is critical that the actuarial analyses supporting that decision meet accepted standards.